 The Department of Energy's Office of Environmental Management (EM) is currently testing a technology, called Tank Closure Cesium Removal (TCCR).
-TCCR is designed to accelerate the removal of radioactive waste from tanks at its Savannah River Site in South Carolina.
-The Savannah River Site was established in the 1950s to produce nuclear materials, resulting in 42 millions of gallons of nuclear waste that was placed in underground tanks.
+TCCR is designed to accelerate the removal of radioactive waste Carolina.
+The Savannah River Site was established in the 1950s to produce nuclear materials, resulting in 42 millions of gallons of tanks.
 Initiated in January 2019, TCCR removes high-level waste constituents, such as cesium, from the liquid waste so that the low-activity waste-that is, the waste that is less radioactive-can be processed more quickly.
 The remaining low-activity waste is transferred to the Savannah River Site's Salt Waste Processing Facility where it is immobilized in grout.
 As of January 2020, the Savannah River Site had processed over 210,000 gallons of waste using TCCR.
 TCCR is expected to process 600,000 to 750,000 gallons of low-activity waste, after which EM will evaluate the effectiveness of the technology and the feasibility of continued operations.